 Credit cards have an upper limit of how much you can use.
 Generally, you can increase this amount by improving your credit score.
 Some issuers will even increase your credit line automatically.
 This can lower your credit utilization, which is the percentage of how much credit you’re using versus how much is available, and improve your credit score.

 You can also ask the card issuer to lower your limit if you’re concerned about overspending.
-However, if you have a significant amount of credit card debt, lowering your limit could backfire by increasing your credit utilization ratio.
+However, lowering your limit could backfire by increasing your credit utilization ratio if you have a significant amount of credit card debt.
 Whatever your limit is, always shoot for a low credit utilization percentage.

 18. Assess your credit mix